att-innovate/firework/README.md

 After having gone through the experience myself, I've developed the following list of major steps as a guideline for any type of HW acceleration work.
 The remainder of this tutorial will provide in-depth coverage of each of these steps as their own section:

 #### High-level steps in building a HW-accelerated system:
-1. Choose a development board
+1. Choosing a development board
 2. Set up your development environment (EDA software, licensing, RealVNC)
 3. Understand the software you wish to accelerate
 4. Implement the FPGA peripheral (top-level I/O: ARM AMBA AXI4, Verilog, Quartus Prime, ModelSim)